 Daniel Simpson is the author of The Truth of Yoga: A Comprehensive Guide to Yoga's History, Texts, Philosophy, and Practices, which was published in 2021 by North Point Press (an imprint of Farrar, Straus and Giroux).

 He teaches courses on yoga history and philosophy at the Oxford Centre for Hindu Studies.
-He also contributes to teacher trainings at Triyoga in London, and offers online talks and international workshops.
+He also contributes to teacher trainings – both in the U.K. and internationally – and offers online talks and workshops.